shan-alexander/data-engineering/DATAFORM.md

 # BigQuery settings for the ingestion table
 BQ_DATASET = "your_raw_ga_dataset"
-BQ_TABLE = "raw_ga_events_partitioned"
+BQ_TABLE = "raw_ga_events"

 # GCS settings for the landing zone
 GCS_BUCKET = "your-gcs-bucket"
 GCS_INGEST_PATH = "ga_data/events"

-# Backfill date range
+# Backfill date range, we could make the DAG idempotent or incremental but we'll keep it simple for now.
 START_DATE = date(2025, 1, 1)
 END_DATE = date(2025, 1, 31)

-# --- Generate and upload data to GCS ---
+# Generate and upload data to GCS
-MOCK_API_BASE_URL = "https://jsonplaceholder.typicode.com"
+MOCK_API_BASE_URL = "https://example.com/api"

-# --- Function definition to simulate API call and upload data to GCS ---
+# Function definition to simulate API call and upload data to GCS
 def generate_and_upload_data_to_gcs(execution_date: date, **kwargs):
     """
     Simulates fetching high-volume data from an external API and uploads it